-On 19th July 2020, the Gregg's app gave me a free “sweet treat” for my birthday.
+On 19th July 2020, Gregg's gave me a free “sweet treat” for my birthday.
 Funnily enough, I haven’t frequented Gregg’s all too often over the past few months.
-I remember downloading their app for the free welcome coffee whilst I was on an intern’s wage...their coffee, though fair-trade and cheaper than most places, tastes kind of like dirt...so I haven’t really used the app much since.
+I remember downloading their app for the free welcome coffee whilst I was on an intern’s wage...their coffee, though fair-trade and cheaper than most places, tastes kind of like dirt...so, I haven’t really used the app much since.

+When I arrived, the lack of queue in Gregg’s was unnerving.
+I had to go straight up to the counter and order, which reinforced the indispensability of my cognitive practice.
 Thankfully though, the whole event was over in minutes.
-There was a full tray of gingerbread men on display, and my coffee came in one of their special Christmas cups.
-I wandered home in the winter sunshine, drinking my coffee, gingerbread that should’ve cost me 90p in pocket...feeling content and at peace with the world.
+There was a full tray of gingerbread men on display, and my coffee came in one of their special Christmas cups (sadly, COVID is still preventing use of my KeepCup).
+I wandered home in the winter sunshine, drinking my coffee, with the gingerbread that should’ve cost me 90p safely in pocket.
+I was feeling content and at peace with the world.

 “Courage is found in unlikely places.”